Skip to content

 <template>

-<!-- Bootstrap menu with three options -->
+<!-- bootstrap menu with three options -->

 <b-nav vertical>

-<b-nav-item v-if="$store.state.jsonSessionStarted && !$store.state.userAuthenticated" to="/authentication" exact exact-active-class="active">
+<b-nav-item v-if="$store.state.jsonSessionStarted && !$store.state.userAuthenticated" to="/authentification" exact exact-active-class="active">

 </b-nav-item>